 There were three deaths occurring among the 211 patients treated with intrathecal baclofen in pre-marketing studies as of March 1996.
 These deaths were not attributed to the therapy.

-Use with caution in patients with a history of autonomic dysreflexia Gablofen should be used with caution in patients with a history of autonomic dysreflexia.
-The presence of nociceptive stimuli or abrupt withdrawal of Gablofen may cause an autonomic dysreflexic episode.
+GABLOFEN should be used with caution in patients with a history of autonomic dysreflexia.
+The presence of nociceptive stimuli or abrupt withdrawal of GABLOFEN may cause an autonomic dysreflexic episode.

 Drowsiness has been reported in patients on intrathecal baclofen.
 Patients should be cautioned regarding the operation of automobiles or other dangerous machinery, and activities made hazardous by decreased alertness.
 Patients should also be cautioned that the central nervous system depressant effects of intrathecal baclofen may be additive to those of alcohol and other CNS depressants.

 Intrathecal Mass Formation